daniel28rc-glitc/ai-trading-system-public-version/README.md

 - **Explainability:** Outputs are designed to be interpretable rather than opaque.
 - **Parallel reasoning:** A FINCON-style agent structure enables multiple analytical perspectives to be processed in parallel.
 - **Structured memory:** A FINMEM-inspired memory design supports continuity and context retention across analytical iterations.
-- **Structured decision-making:** The MDP layer introduces a formal mechanism for organizing the final decision process.
+- **Structured decision-making:** The MDP layer introduces a formal mechanism for defining the final decision process.
 - **Scalability of reasoning:** New analytical blocks can be incorporated without redesigning the whole system.
 - **User-centered presentation:** The dashboard is intended to make complex information readable and structured.
 - **Separation of public and private layers:** The public repository documents the work without exposing the sensitive implementation details.